 Risk is an inherent feature of all commercial ventures.
 A written agreement helps manage these risks by outlining the consequences of non-compliance or breach of contract in plain, unambiguous language.
 By specifying the consequences of a breach of contract in writing, dispute resolution procedures, and how the contract can be terminated, many disputes can be avoided.

 For example, if a partnership agreement specifies how profits and losses will be shared between partners, future fights over when and how much profit should be distributed can be avoided by the parties having already agreed on those decisions.
-By addressing potential issues upfront, businesses can greatly minimize their exposure to future legal disputes and the financial loss often associated with those disputes.
+By addressing potential issues upfront, businesses can greatly minimise their exposure to future legal disputes and the financial loss often associated with those disputes.

 Facilitating better communication